Pre-flop play against weak MTT players. Part 1

 • We can no longer win the pot pre-flop.

-Another question – how broadly should we isolate limpers?
-The short answer – it depends on the situation.
+Another question โ€“ how broadly should we isolate limpers?
+The short answer is โ€“ it depends on the situation.
 First, think about positions; the more players act after you, the more cautious you should be.
-Second, in MTTs, it's very important to consider the stack sizes of not only yourself but also all other players at the table.
-With 10bb, you won't want to isolate with hands that you don't want to call a shove with.

-In a vacuum, you can isolate with all reasonable hands, and what those hands are you will find out by reading further.
+In a vacuum, you can isolate with all reasonable hands, which hands you will find by reading further.
 Isolating weak players' limps from late position will always be profitable.
-However, you shouldn't isolate 30% of hands all the time because regular players will outsmart you.
-Most regular players these days use HUDs, and even not the best players can 3-bet too frequent isolations.
-So, isolation is an action that needs to be balanced, and you can do this by wisely selecting the hands you isolate with.
+However, you shouldn't isolate 30% of hands all the time, as regular players will outsmart you.

-When you have a roughly standard MTT stack size (20-40bb), be cautious and isolate with hands that have one or two high cards or hands that play very well post-flop (like T9s).
-Even if you fight for the pot heads-up, on the flop you will usually have only about 2.5 times more than is already in the pot, which means that folding top pair will be almost impossible, and if you hit the second or third pair, you will find yourself in a very difficult situation.
-Choosing hands that usually hit top pair on the flop makes our game easier, and even simpler if you hit a better combination, putting all the chips in the middle will usually be very easy.
+Even if you are fighting for the pot with two players, on the flop you will usually have only about 2.5 times more than is already in the pot, which means that catching the top pair will be almost impossible to fold, and if you catch the second or third pair, you will find yourself in a very difficult situation.

-When players have more chips (40bb+), choose hands that can hit the best combinations (suited cards, high connectors, pairs, etc.).
-There are hands you should avoid, such as hands that are often second-best, like KTo or A8o.
+There are hands you should avoid, these are hands that are often the second strongest, such as KTo or A8o.
 This is because when you have a lot of chips, you don't want to play a bloated pot with a weak second pair.
-Unlike 89s, this hand will be less dominated and you will have more chances to hit the best combination.
+Unlike 89s, this hand will be less dominated and you will have more chances to catch the best combination.

-Note: if the limper is a really weak player, isolating with KTo or A8 can also be a very good way to play.
+Note: if the limper is a really weak player, isolating with KTo or A8 can be a very good way to play.

-3-betting pre-flop to isolate weak opponents
+3-betting pre-flop with the aim of isolating weak opponents

-When playing against regular players, we often need to 3-bet pre-flop with a polarized range.
-Simply put, the top 12% of hands mixed with bluff hands that we usually don't call pre-flop raises with.
-Against fish, there's no need to balance our 3-betting range so stylishly because they don't really understand the concept of range.
-Usually, we don't want to 3-bet with hands that play very poorly post-flop because we will see flops often.
-3-betting a fish with, say, A8o will create many problems for us.
+Against fish, there is no need to stylishly balance your 3-betting range, as they don't really understand such a thing as range.
+Usually, we don't want to 3-bet with hands that play very poorly post-flop, as we will often see flops.
+3-betting a fish with, say, A8o will create a lot of problems for us.

 • How narrowly does the player open?